 The Roadrunner’s Roost is a 2-bedroom holiday home built in 1972 by the Wellock family.
 The home is currently managed by the Dunn family whose ancestors were the earliest settlers of 29 Palms.

-The positive reviews of this property include the location has exceptional views of the mountains, the house is well equipped with modern facilities, and is an extremely clean property close to Joshua Tree National Park.
+The positive reviews of this property include the location having exceptional views of the mountains, the house being well equipped with modern facilities, and being an extremely clean property close to Joshua Tree National Park.

 Rancho Deluxe is a 1-bedroom retro desert homestead with peaceful surroundings and breathtaking views.
 The property comes with a large double bed and a sofa bed in the living area.
 The bathroom features a walk-in shower and an outdoor hot tub.